slab/quill/guides/building-a-custom-module.md

 permalink: /guides/building-a-custom-module/
 ---

 Quill's core strength as an editor is its rich API and powerful customization capabilities.
-One of the best ways to customize Quill is with a module.
-A module is a simple way to augment Quill's functionality.
+As you implement functionality on top of Quill's API, it may be convenient to organize this as a module.
 For the purpose of this guide, we will walk through one way to build a word counter module, a commonly found feature in many word processors.

+*Note: Internally modules is how much of Quill's functionality is organized.
+You can overwrite these default [modules](/docs/modules/) by implementing your own and registering it with the same name.*

 ### Counting Words